 BTS replaces Billboard No. 1 with new song ‘Permission to Dance’

-The septet’s latest number “Permission to Dance” debuted at No. 1 on the Billboard’s main singles chart, becoming the group’s fifth song to top the chart.
+The septet’s third English number, “Permission to Dance,” debuted at No. 1 on the Billboard’s main singles chart, becoming the group’s fifth song to top the chart.

-“”Permission To Dance” officially debuts at No. 1 on this week’s #Hot100.
-It earns the group its fifth career No. 1 hit, and helps them become the first act to replace themselves at No. 1 since @Drake in 2018,” Billboard said on its Twitter account on Monday (U.S. time).
+“‘Permission To Dance’ officially debuts at No. 1 on this week’s Hot 100.
+It earns the group its fifth career No. 1 hit and helps them become the first act to replace themselves at No. 1 since Drake in 2018,” Billboard said on its Twitter account Monday (U.S. time).

 BTS’ new No. 1 song drew 15.9 million U.S. streams and 1.1 million radio airplay audience impressions, while selling 140,100 downloads in the week ending July 15, it added.